Cornwall Police Service

 Complaints Made at a Police Station

-All police services must ensure that complaint forms and OIPRD brochures are displayed and available to the general public.
+All police services must ensure that complaint forms and LECA brochures are displayed and available to the general public.

 The officer receiving the complaint will process it in confidence and will not release information that would cause the respondent or witness officers to receive notification of the complaint.

-Where a complaint has been received at a police station, and after reviewing the complaint, the Chief of Police or designate feels that s/he may be able to resolve the matter through an appropriate Local Resolution, they may do so with the consent of the complainant, Chief of Police and respondent officer.
+Where a complaint has been received at a police station, and after reviewing the complaint, the Chief of Police or designate feels they may be able to resolve the matter through an appropriate Local Response, they may do so with the consent of the complainant, Chief of Police and respondent officer.
+A local Response summary must be sent to LECA for review.

 Complaints against Chiefs and Deputy Chiefs cannot be resolved through local resolution.

-There are different ways of dealing with a complaint using Local Resolution.
+There are different ways of dealing with a complaint using Local Response.
 These may include:

 • Immediate resolution by providing information face-to-face

-• A letter from the police concluding the Local Resolution and explaining what has been done
+• A letter from the police concluding the Local Response and explaining what has been done

-• Individual communication between the complainant and the respondent officer(s), organized through the person dealing with the Local Resolution
+• Individual communication between the complainant and the respondent officer(s), organized through the person dealing with the Local Response.

 • Creating an opportunity for a face-to-face meeting between the officer, the complainant and the person facilitating the resolution process.
 The respondent officer(s) will need to agree to a face-to-face meeting taking place.

-For further information on the new process, you may contact the OIPRD using the following:
+For further information on the Inspectorate of Policing, you may contact the IOP using the following: Ontario’s Inspectorate of Policing